 # deb http://deb.debian.org/debian bullseye main # deb-src http://deb.debian.org/debian bullseye main

-Make sure that you have all of the official source repositories of your particular distribution and version.
-You can get a list of official mirror’s on the Distro’s official site.
+Ensure you have all the official source repositories of your particular distribution and version.
+You can get a list of the official mirror’s on the Distro’s site.

 2. Explaining Source Lists

-Let’s analyze the first line line to understand what each component signifies :
+Let’s analyze the first line to understand what each component signifies :

 # deb http://deb.debian.org/debian bullseye main

-- deb: It signifies that this archive contains pre-compiled binaries in .deb format while deb-src contains the source code of packages which can be built and modified as desired.
+- deb: It signifies that this archive contains pre-compiled binaries in .deb format, while deb-src contains the source code of packages that can be built and modified as desired.
 [Read on how to easily build packages from the source here]

 - http://deb.debian.org/debian: Next up, we have the repository’s URL from where the package manager downloads the package metadata and other information to learn about what packages are available and where to download them.